Parking-Master/Parking-Master/README.md

 ##### - To contact us for bugs, email us at <a href="mailto:parkingmaster@email.com">parkingmaster@email.com</a>.
 ### Read this first
 Parking Master's web-directory where the game is located <kbd>parkingmaster.w3spaces.com</kbd> has accidentally been deleted.<br>
 Parking Master will arrive **October 15th 2021** and the update will be added.
-Sorry for any incovienece.
+Sorry for any inconvenience.
 ## Parking Master desktop app released!
 An all-new parking master desktop application.<br>
 You can follow instructions below to install it.<br>